 I understand the temptation to scramble and reach for something . . . . . . . . . .
 Anything—- to keep a dying idea afloat, but you have to look at the broader picture.
 A sloppy approach to the Bible such as this is only going to open the door for all kinds of weird ideas.

 Something else I had to confront about this idea is the fact that even if we were to assume the New Testament Christian was commanded to tithe,—tithe what and to whom?
-So, as you can see, there are multiple assumptions that would have to be made before you could arrive at the type of system you see being taught in many churches today.
+So, as you can see, there are multiple assumptions that would have to be made before you could arrive at the type of system you see being taught in many of our churches.

 What Does the New Testament Say About Giving?